matomo-org/plugin-VisitorGenerator/README.md

 Plugin to create fake visits, websites, users and goals.
 This can be used by Piwik users or developers as an easy way to generate fake data to populate Piwik reports.

-You can overwrite the log file that is used to generate fake visits in [plugins/VisitorGenerator/data/access.log](https://github.com/piwik/plugin-VisitorGenerator/blob/master/data/access.log).
+You can overwrite the log files that are used to generate fake visits in [plugins/VisitorGenerator/data](https://github.com/piwik/plugin-VisitorGenerator/blob/master/data) or add new logs to the `data` directory.
+All files ending with `*.log` will be replayed.

 The plugin adds a new item to the Piwik admin UI visible only for users having Super User access.